Tha Carter IV: Singles

 The album's lead single, "6 Foot 7 Foot", which features Cory Gunz, was released on December 16, 2010.
 It peaked at nine on the US Billboard Hot 100 and at two on both the US Hot R&B/Hip-Hop Songs chart and US Rap Songs chart, in addition to reaching the top fifty in Canada.
-The video made premieres on MTV on March 3, 2011 and on BET's 106 & Park on March 4, 2011.
+The video made premieres on MTV on March 3, 2011, and on BET's 106 & Park on March 4, 2011.
 The video (directed by Hype Williams) was inspired by the film Inception, and consists of numerous scenes which visualize many of the metaphors and similes Wayne says in the song.

 "John", which features Rick Ross was released as the second single on March 24, 2011 and debuted at twenty-two on the US Hot 100.
 It also reached nineteen on US R&B charts and twelve on US Rap charts.
 The official music video was released on VEVO on May 12, 2011.
-The video also featured a cameo by Birdman and was directed by Colin Tilley, director of "Look at Me Now" by Chris Brown, and No Sleep by Wiz Khalifa.
+The video also featured cameos by Birdman and Gunplay, and was directed by Colin Tilley, director of "Look at Me Now" by Chris Brown, and No Sleep by Wiz Khalifa.

 "How to Love" was released as the third single on May 31, 2011.
 It had peaked at number five on the US Hot 100, becoming Wayne's fourteenth top ten hit and the best performing single from the album.
 It also peaked at number two on US R&B charts and number two on US Rap charts, in addition to reaching the top forty in Canada and top fifty in the UK.
 Detail, the song's producer, claimed Lil Wayne used no Auto-Tune in the song; The music video (directed by Chris Robinson) premiered August 23, 2011 on MTV Jams as "Jam of the Week".

 The fourth single, "She Will", which features Drake, was released on the internet on August 12, 2011.
 The song was to be titled "Maybe She Will", and feature a verse from Rick Ross, however it did not make the final cut.
 The single released on download format in the United States on August 16, 2011.

 The fifth single, "It's Good", which features Jadakiss and Drake, was solicited to urban radio as the album's fifth single on September 13, 2011.

 The sixth single from the album is "Mirror" featuring Bruno Mars, which is a bonus track on the deluxe edition.
 It was released to urban radio on September 13, 2011.
 It was sent to Rhythmic radio and re-released to urban radio on November 1, 2011.
 Upon the release of Tha Carter IV it debuted at number sixteen on the US Hot 100 based on downloads alone.